hohmlearning/Pegasos/README.md

 # Fundamental formnulation

 The goal is to generalize the information in the training set in order to map future datapoints.
-In particular, a feature matrix $$X^{datapoints x features}$$
+In particular, a feature matrix $X^{n, d}^$
 $$L = \sum\limits_1^k 4x - \frac{1}{x}$$